Muhammed-Hagras/HagShop_Shopping_Cart/README.md

 - ### Stripe payment - webhooks for creating orders to database.

-- ### JWT - bcrypt for Authentication and Autherizatin.
+- ### JWT - bcrypt for Authentication and Autherization.